Bolt3D: Generating 3D Scenes in Seconds: Implementation details

 \paragraph{Gaussian head.} We detail the Gaussian head architecture in~\cref{fig:gaussian_head_arch}.
 The Gaussian Head receives as input the 3-dimensional image, 3-dimensional pointmap, and 6-dimensional raymap encoding the camera pose.
 Each view is first passed through 3 residual convolutional blocks with the Swish activation function~\cite{ramachandran2017searching} and channel size $128$, followed by $4\times4$ patchification to token dimension $128$ and full cross attention.
 We use 3 transformer layers with hidden dimension $128$ and $8$ heads, MLP dimension $512$.
 The tokens are then unpatchified to original resolution and $128$ channel dimension.
 Following that, there are another 3 residual convolutional blocks, and a final, unactivated $3\times3$ convolutional layer that outputs channel size $11$ ($3$ for color, $3$ for size, $4$ for rotation and $1$ for opacity).
 The outputs are activated with an exponential function for scale and a sigmoid function for opacity.
 To facilitate accurate scale prediction, the size output by the network is then multiplied by the z-distance of the gaussian from the camera.
 The means of Gaussians are not predicted by the Gaussian head, as they are already available from the VAE.
 The Gaussian head is trained with $8$ input views, leading to a sequence length $131k$.
 We manage this computational complexity by using FlashAttention~\cite{dao2022flashattention,dao2023flashattention2} and rematerializing gradients on the dot product operation.
 For losses, we use L2 photometric loss with weight $\lambda=1$ and LPIPS loss weight $\lambda_{LPIPS} = 0.05$.
 We train with learning rate $1e-4$ and batch size $8$.
 When training the Gaussian Head, the Geometry and Image autoencoders are frozen.

 \paragraph{Gaussian head for viewer assets}

-To enhance rendering performance and reduce the memory footprint of assets for the viewer, we add an L1 regularizer term to encourage completely transparent Gaussians when they are not necessary, similar to LongLRM~\cite{ziwen2024longlrm}.
+To enhance rendering performance and reduce the memory footprint of assets for the viewer on our project website, we add an L1 regularizer term to encourage completely transparent Gaussians when they are not necessary, similar to LongLRM~\cite{ziwen2024longlrm}.
 Gaussians with low opacity are then culled before saving the asset.
 To further reduce file sizes, the model data is quantized in chunks of 256 gaussians (\url{https://github.com/playcanvas/splat-transform}).